 If you become separated, stay in the area and enlist the assistance of a Cast Member to search for your child.
 Most likely, your child is in the same vicinity looking for you.
 If you have not located your child after searching the area, and there is more than one adult in your party, split up and have one go to the pre-determined meeting location while another follows the direction of a Cast Member.
 All lost children will be taken to Lost Children inside the Baby Care Center by a Cast Member if they can not locate the parents in the immediate area.

 Walt Disney World attractions require children under the age of seven to have someone age 14 or older with them in the “same” ride vehicle and the “same” row or the row directly behind them.

 Certain attractions also require guests to be of a certain height to ride.
 Visit our Height Requirement page for height requirements to all Walt Disney World attractions.

 Walt Disney World offers Rider Switch so that as many guests as possible can experience an attraction.

 MouseForLess Tip: For those traveling with kids, it may be essential to consider educational opportunities at Walt Disney World.

-Guests staying at Walt Disney World Resort hotels can enjoy more time in the theme parks with the enhanced Extra Magic Hours (EMH) benefit.
-Each day, one of the theme parks opens an hour early or stays open two hours extra after regular park hours.
-This benefit offers guests more time to enjoy shorter lines during these extended theme park hours.
+Guests staying at Walt Disney World Resort hotels can enjoy more time in the theme parks with Early Theme Park Entry benefit.
+Guests can enter Walt Disney World theme parks 30 minutes prior to it being open to the general public.
+This benefit offers guests more time to enjoy shorter lines during these extended theme park time.
 There is no charge for this Disney Resort guest benefit.
-Dates and times for EMH very throughout the year.
-Go to Extra Magic Hours Schedule for the current schedules.
-Not all attractions are open during EMH.
-For details and a list of attractions currently listed as open during EMH go to MFL’s Extra Magic Hour Information page.
+Not all attractions are open during these 30 minutes.
+For details and a list of attractions currently listed as open during Early Theme Park Entry go to MFL’s Early Theme Park Entry page.